 Leicester Transport Heritage Trust

-LEICESTER TRANSPORT HERITAGE TRUST in conjunction with BaMMOT hold monthly social meetings, between 10 am and 1 pm, at the New Walk Museum, 53 New Walk, Leicester.
-LE1 7EA.
+LEICESTER TRANSPORT HERITAGE TRUST in conjunction with BaMMOT hold monthly social meetings, between 10 am and 12.30 pm, at the Braunstone Civic Centre, Kingsway, Braunstone Town, Leicester, LE3 2PP.
 Local bus and coach photographs together with Trust publications are on sale at these meetings.
-There is a charge of £3.00 towards the cost of room hire.
+There is a charge of £4.00 towards the cost of room hire.
 Free tea, coffee and biscuits are provided at the interval.
 The venue has a good size car park and Arriva bus service 104 runs every 15 minutes from the City Centre (Haymarket).
 We would suggest the 9.25 am departure.
 Alight at the Henley Crescent shops.

 Become a Member

 Advantages of joining Some of the advantages of joining the Leicester Transport Heritage Trust are:

 - The opportunity to get involved in restoration, archive work and community outreach

 - Receive a quarterly high quality local transport related journal

 - Monthly Saturday morning social meeting at Braunstone Civic Centre

 - All this for just £25 per annum